LattePandaTeam/Docs/content/1st_edition/io_programming_reference.md

 ```
 **Test:**

-1. Click Debug to execute, you will find the LED brightness vary form dim to bright and then back again.
+1. Click Debug to execute, and then you will find the LED brightness will vary form dim to bright, and then back again.

 # AnalogRead

-This example detect the value of analog pin (A0-A5) where a potentiometer is connected, and then print the value **API Required:**
+This example detects the value from an analog pin (A0-A5) where a potentiometer is connected, and then prints out said value **API Required:**

 1. public Arduino();
 2. public int analogRead(int pin);